-Any student found cheating on an assignment may receive a grade of zero for that assignment with no opportunity to make it up.
+Any student found cheating on an assignment will receive, at a minimum, a grade of zero for that assignment with no opportunity to make it up.
 Blatant plagiarism can result in a grade of "F" for the course.

 Personal electronic devices cannot be accessed during final exams, tests, and/or other assignments as indicated by the instructor.